-When companies merge or are bought by other companies, they need to re-design their logo for obvious reasons: the name changes and they represent something new.
-They need to find a way to incorporate new elements and brand values into their new image.
+When companies merge or are bought by other companies, they need to redesign their logo for obvious reasons — both their name and what they represent changes.
+They need to find a way to incorporate new elements and brand values into their image.

-A well-known case is the “LAN” — “TAM” fusión.
+A well-known case is the “LAN”&“TAM” merger.
 The new name represents both companies while keeping the origin clear in the new brand.
-Moreover, it refers to “Latin America”.
-LATAMis then the name that appropriately illustrates this fusion, requiring the generation of a new logo.
+Moreover, since it refers to “Latin America”.
+LATAM appropriately illustrates this fusion, requiring the generation of a new logo.